juliosene/nginx-debian-install/README.md

-This script install Nginx + PHP on Debian Linux distributions.
+Install: Nginx + PHP on Debian Linux distributions.

 Run this script before make any changes on your Debian instalation.